deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/header-footer/readme.txt

 4. Configurable snippets of code to be recalled on other configurations (to save time)

 == Changelog ==

+= 3.0.7 =

+* Added the filter "hefo_php_exec" to let a third party to disable the PHP execution

 = 3.0.6 =